 Instructors are the key to spreading Mental Health First Aid across the country.
 Instructors are individuals certified to teach the 8-hour course in their communities and beyond.

 Applicants to an Adult or Youth MHFA Instructor training course must first be certified as a First Aider in that curriculum.
-Instructor certification results from a 5-day training that presents the Mental Health First Aid 8-hour course and provides in-depth instruction on facilitating the course.
+Instructor certification results from a 5-day or 3-day training that presents the Mental Health First Aid 8-hour course and provides in-depth instruction on facilitating the curriculum.
 The training includes a written exam and evaluates each candidate’s ability to present the 8-hour Mental Health First Aid course to a variety of audiences.
 Become certified to teach the adult or youth curriculum, or both.